 If the XOSC is forced on, the crystal will always stay on even in the SLEEP state.

 Crystal oscillator start-up time depends on crystal ESR and load capacitances.
-The
+The electrical specification for the crystal oscillator can be found in Section 4.4 on page 17.

 19.3 Voltage Regulator Control